 Canoeing & Kayaking

 Pinelands Adventures is located at 1005 Atsion Road in Shamong, the former site ofAdams Canoe Rentals.
-Pinelands Adventures will provide paddling trips on the Batsto and Mullica Rivers, as well as hikes and other land-based expeditions throughout the Pine Barrens.
+Pinelands Adventures and provides paddling trips on the Batsto and Mullica Rivers.

 Also, connect with Pinelands Adventures on Facebook, Twitter and Instagram.

 For more information contact Pinelands Adventures at info@PinelandsAdventures.org or by phone 609-268-0189.